Rules

 Alter Monsters (red frame) represent monsters that went through a transformation of some kind without merging with other monsters.

-Integration Monsters (brown frame) represent cards that are combined with a duelist that represent you as a player.
+Integration Monsters (brown frame) represent cards that merge with the duelist that represents you as a player.

-If you want to summon in Hidden ATK or Hidden DEF an Integration Summon you are not forced to reveal the eroded material card at that moment, but when you erode it you must set it clearly apart from other cards, and once your monster is revealed or the duel ends you must reveal that it is the proper material, otherwise you lose the duel instead.
+• If you want to summon in Hidden ATK or Hidden DEF Position an Integration Summon you are not forced to reveal the eroded material card right away, but when you erode it you must set it clearly apart from other cards, and once your monster is revealed or the duel ends you must reveal that the eroded card was the proper material, otherwise you lose the duel instead.

 Spell Cards (green frame) and Trap Cards (pink frame) are placed in the Main Deck.
 They have Attributes like Monster Cards, and may be one of the following types: Normal, Equip, Continuous.
 They are all Quick Effects except Equip Spells and Continuous Spells which are Slow Effects.